Sergio González (footballer, born 1992)

-Sergio González Poirrier (born 20 April 1992) is a Spanish professional footballer who plays as a centre-back or defensive midfielder for Saudi Pro League club Al-Riyadh.
+Sergio González Poirrier (born 20 April 1992) is a Spanish professional footballer who plays as a centre-back or defensive midfielder for Nea Salamis.

 Career

 Early career

 Born in Madrid, González joined Real Madrid's La Fábrica in 2008, from Getafe CF. In 2011, after finishing his formation, he joined Preferente side Las Rozas CF, and made his debut during the season.

 González moved to AD Villaviciosa de Odón in Tercera División in July 2012, being a regular starter during the campaign as his side suffered relegation.
 In July of the following year, he agreed to a contract with AD Alcorcón, being assigned to the reserves in the same division.

 In 2015, González signed for UD San Sebastián de los Reyes, still in the fourth tier; he achieved promotion to Segunda División B in his first season, being a first-choice option, and captained the side in his second.
 On 15 July 2017, he agreed to a one-year contract with Recreativo de Huelva in division three.